zhulibin123/handouts/CONTRIBUTING.md

 ## GitHub Fork

 As the proud owner of a repository forked from SESYNC-ci/handouts on GitHub, you can easilly issue "pull requests" that ask the instructor to update the original SESYNC-ci/handouts repo with your commits.
-That's not really something you're likely going to do.
+But that's not really something you're likely going to do.
 On the other hand, you may want to pull commits made by the instructor to your own repository.
-Follow the [steps above](#github-import) as if you had imported (rather than forked) the original repo.
+You have two options: 1) follow the [steps above](#github-import) as if you had imported (rather than forked) the original repo; 2) issue and then merge a '[pull requests](https://help.github.com/articles/about-pull-requests/)' directly from GitHub with the base fork set to your fork and the head fork set to SESYNC-ci/handouts (i.e. the reverse of the default settings for a new pull request).